PROPERTY ASSESSMENT ADMINISTRATION AND FINANCE

 (f) Within 120 days after receipt of a county assessment roll by the executive director of the department pursuant to s.
 193.1142(1), or within 10 days after approval of the assessment roll, whichever is later, the department shall complete the review for that county and publish the department’s findings.
-The findings must include a statement of the confidence interval for the median and such other measures as may be appropriate for each classification or subclassification studied and for the roll as a whole, and related statistical and analytical details.
+The findings must include measures as may be appropriate for each classification or subclassification studied and related statistical and analytical details.
 The measures in the findings must be based on:

 1. A 95-percent level of confidence; or